pagkly/Zed/Investopedia3/Form 2106-EZ Unreimbursed Employee Business Expenses.md

 ## How to File Form 2106-EZ: Unreimbursed Employee Business Expenses

 The form was divided into two parts.
-Part I tabulated all employee [business expenses](https://www.investopedia.com/terms/b/businessexpenses.asp), then calculated whether—and which—expenses were eligible for a tax deduction.
+Part I tabulated all employee [[business expenses]](https://www.investopedia.com/terms/b/businessexpenses.asp), then calculated whether—and which—expenses were eligible for a tax deduction.
 Part II more specifically addressed vehicle expenses.

 In Part I, employees were required to list all unreimbursed business expenses, such as airfare, lodging, parking, tolls, and car rental, as well as any personal vehicle expenses from Part II.
 So-called incidental expenses allowed a deduction for valet tips and other small cash transactions that don’t typically generate a receipt.
 Meals and entertainment were added separately because most taxpayers were only allowed to claim 50% of those expenses.

-Another way to calculate overnight expenses was to use the General Services Administration (GSA) [per diem](https://www.investopedia.com/articles/personal-finance/093014/understanding-diem.asp) rates for cities around the U.S. or, for foreign travel, the State Department rates for every country.2 3 Lodging rates could vary considerably by month, based on supply and demand in any given locality.
+Another way to calculate overnight expenses was to use the General Services Administration (GSA) [[per diem]](https://www.investopedia.com/articles/personal-finance/093014/understanding-diem.asp) rates for cities around the U.S. or, for foreign travel, the State Department rates for every country.2 3 Lodging rates could vary considerably by month, based on supply and demand in any given locality.
 For example, the GSA would allow a per diem lodging rate of $361 in Aspen, Colorado, during January 2020, but only $185 in September.
 The per diem meal rate for Aspen was listed as $76 for 2020.4

 ### When Vehicle Expenses Are Still Deductible